-In January 2025, the Health Care Affordability Board voted to establish a hospital health care sector to include hospitals defined hospitals defined hospitals.org/hospitals.or
+In January 2025, the Health Care Affordability Board voted to establish a hospital health care sector to include hospitals defined in Health and Safety Code section 1250 et seq.
+All hospitals are subject to the statewide target unless and until the Board adjusts the target for all or a specified subset of hospitals within the sector.

-At the February 2025 Health Care Affordability Board meeting, OHCA presented recommendations on a methodology to identify high-cost hospitals and adjust target values for those hospitals.
+At the February 2025 Health Care Affordability Board meeting, OHCA presented recommendations on a methodology to identify high- cost hospitals and adjust target values for those hospitals.

-- · The Board will have until June 1st to set sector targets for 2026 and can set targets for beyond 2026 at this time. - A 45-day public comment window commenced on February 25th and will end on April 11, 2025.
+- The Board will have until June 1st to set sector targets for 2026 and can set targets for beyond 2026 at this time. - A 45-day public comment window commenced on February 25th and will end on April 11, 2025.